eriosanchez/finding-our-next-home/index.md

 Beccause of the above, [the New York Times' interactive map](https://www.nytimes.com/interactive/2022/us/abortion-laws-roe-v-wade.html) showing the legal status of abortion without Roe will be instrumental.
 ![Screen grab of NYT interactive abortion law map from June 20, 2022](media/nyt-abortion-map-062022.png)

+> On 6/22/22 SCOTUS announced they'll be releasing the decision about Dobbs v.
+Jackson Women's Health Organization on Friday 6/24/22.
+Ricky and Sami are both praying for an outcome that will mean they don't have to be so restrictive of their search but preparing for the expected worst.
+The initial leak of the draft decision is indeed what triggered the journey cataloged on this page.

+## Next steps

 To give us a smaller starting point then, the choices for what Ricky might consider "workable or ideal" is Illinois, Minnesota, Iowa, Nebraska, Kansas, Montana, Colorado, and New Mexico.
 Still a sizeable list.

 On the list of states with strong legal protections are Minnesota, Illinois, Colorado, and New Mexico.